That Girl Cooks Healthy

 • Work With Me

-Caribbean potato curry recipe - delicious vegan slow cooker curry packed with healthy vegetables and kidney beans for an extra boost of protein.
+Learn how to make this Caribbean inspired curried potato using your slow cooker.
+This recipe delicious, hearty, packed with a medley of healthy vegetables along with red kidney beans for an extra boost of vegan friendly protein.

 Caribbean potato curry in a slow cooker